thoun/lineit/README.md

 # What is this project ?
-This project is an adaptation for BoardGameArena of game Skate Legend edited by Rose Noire Edition.
+This project is an adaptation for BoardGameArena of game Line-It edited by Gigamic.
 You can play here : https://boardgamearena.com

 # How to install the auto-build stack